renkode/renkode/README.md

 - Primarily using ES6+/Typescript/React/Sass
 - Interested in learning UI/UX design, Vue.js, and CSS libraries/frameworks
 - Pronouns: she/her
-- Also doing game development as a hobby and wish to bring my original ideas to life!
+- Also doing game development as a hobby and hope to bring my original ideas to life!

 <!--